 2. Public Provident Fund (PPF)

-Both individuals and Hindu Undivided Families (HUFs) are eligible to claim deductions for contributions made to the PPF account.
 The interest earned on PPF is tax-free.
 It is calculated on the minimum balance in the account between the 5th and the end of the month, and it is credited annually.

 3. Equity Linked Saving Scheme (ELSS)

 Under ELSS, the investment is locked in for a period of 3 years.
-ELSS comes under the exemption category of Section 80C, and a maximum of ₹1.5 Lakhs deduction is allowed.
+ELSS comes under the exemption category of Section 80C, and a maximum deduction of ₹1.5 Lakhs is allowed.

 4. Senior Citizens Savings Scheme

-5. NABARD Rural bonds
+5. NABARD Rural Bonds

 6. Unit Linked Insurance Plans (ULIPs)

 Compared to conventional insurance policies, Unit Linked Insurance Plans have more to offer in the long term.
-Thanks to the Section 80C deductions, investors can avail a tax benefit of up to ₹1.5 Lakh on the invested amount.
+Thanks to the Section 80C deductions, investors can avail a tax benefit of up to ₹1.5 Lakhs on the invested amount.

 7. National Savings Certificate

-National Savings Certificate or NSC also comes under Section 80C deductions.
-Interest earned on NSC is compounded semiannually, and its maximum maturity period ranges from 5-10 years.
 You don't have to adhere to any limitation on your total sum invested towards NSC.
-However, like other investments, a deduction of up to ₹1.5 lakh is allowed under Section 80C.
+However, like other investments, a deduction of up to ₹1.5 Lakhs is allowed under Section 80C.

 8. Tax-Saving FD

 Both banks and post offices offer tax-saving FDs.
 Here, the amount is locked in for 5 years.
-The maximum tax deduction allowed under Section 80C for a tax-saving FD is ₹1.5 Lakh on the principal amount.
+The maximum tax deduction allowed under Section 80C for a tax-saving FD is ₹1.5 Lakhs on the principal amount.
 The returns of such investments are liable for tax.

 9. Employee Provident Fund (EPF)

 The returns earned from an EPF, including the interest, are eligible for Section 80C deductions.
 However, it is only applicable to those employees who have continued their service for at least 5 years.
-Voluntary contributions made towards an EPF account are also eligible for tax exemption under Section 80C.

 10. Principal Repayment Towards Home Loan

-The repayment amount paid towards the principal component of a home loan comes under the Section 80C deductions.
 Certain clauses must be fulfilled to claim these deductions.
 They are as follows:

 • The tax exemption can only be claimed if the construction of the said property is completed